adowlin/project-3-brew-exchange/README.md

 - Defensive programming works as expected - an authenticated user who tries to brute-force access the login page is redirected back to their profile page, with a flash message populated to let the user know that they are already logged in.

 #### Profile Page
-Manual testing was performed on the following aspects of the Profile page;
+Manual testing was performed on the following aspects of the Profile page:

 - After logging in, a flash message displays the correct user name to confirm that the login was successful.
 - The "Add Recipe" button appears as expected, and it's hover effect works as expected.